lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner.rst

 **The color-magnitude diagrams, including the previously made scatter plot (left) and the heatmap (right).**

 2.6.
 Interact with the plot.
 Hover over the data points with a mouse either on the Coverage map (see the coordinates change in the bottom of the map) or the Active Chart (see the x and y values appear in a pop-up window).
-To select a row in the table, go back to the hamburger icon and select the Coverage/Charts/Table option from the Results Layout, from here click on a row and it appears as a different color in the plot(s), and vice-versa: select a point in a plot and it is highlighted in the table below.
+Select a row in the table and it appears as a different color in the plot(s), and vice-versa: select a point in a plot and it is highlighted in the table below.

 .. _DP0-2-Portal-Beginner-Step-3: